 Effective February 14, 2017, the Company reclassified its common shares as Subordinate Voting Shares and created an unlimited number of a new class of Multiple Voting Shares.
-Three hundred Subordinate Voting Shares are convertible at the option of any shareholder at any time into one Multiple Voting Share.
-Similarly, each one Multiple Voting Share is convertible at the option of any shareholder at any time into three hundred Subordinate Voting Shares.
-At all meetings of shareholders, shareholders are entitled to cast one vote for each one Subordinate Voting Share and to cast three hundred votes for each one Multiple Voting Share.
-Dividend and liquidation rights for each Multiple Voting Share are correspondingly three hundred times the dividend and liquidation rights for each Subordinate Voting Share.
+One hundred (100) Subordinate Voting Shares are convertible at the option of any shareholder at any time into one (1) Multiple Voting Share.
+Similarly, each one (1) Multiple Voting Share is convertible at the option of any shareholder at any time into one (1) Multiple Voting Share.
+Similarly, each one (1) Multiple Voting Share is convertible at the option of any shareholder at any time into one hundred (100) Subordinate Voting Shares.
+At all meetings of shareholders, shareholders are entitled to cast one (1) vote for each one (1) Subordinate Voting Share and to cast one hundred votes (100) for each one (1) Multiple Voting Share.
+Dividend and liquidation rights for each Multiple Voting Share are correspondingly one hundred times the dividend and liquidation rights for each Subordinate Voting Share.